How Mothering Sunday became Mother’s Day

-They often regarded their English hostess as a kind of foster-mother and each year on the second Sunday in May they did what they would have done for their own mothers – gave her presents and flowers to thank her for her kindness and care.
+They often regarded their English hostess as a kind of foster-mother.
+So, each year on the second Sunday in May they did what they would have done for their own mothers.
+They gave her presents and flowers to thank her for her kindness and care.

 After the Americans returned home at the end of the war, this practice reverted back to the fourth Sunday in Lent.
 Even so the term, Mother’s Day, still prevails.

 Thus, Americans based in East Anglia helped to maintain the centuries-old tradition of paying homage to mothers with a bunch of flowers.
 But their affection for their English hostesses established the new name Mother’s Day in our culture.

 The common cowslip, Primula veris, is traditionally known as a “paigle” or “peggle”.
 Both words are pronounced as they are spelt.
 Peggles flower in the spring, much the same time as the primrose.